sigsum/sigsum/issues/risk-averse-attacker.md

 reported by: rgdd

-We used to have a paragraph in our threat model that emphasized that the attacker we, and transparent logs in general, consider is risk-averse.
+We used to have a paragraph in our threat model that emphasized that the attacker we, and transparency logs in general, consider is risk-averse.

 This paragraph was pulled because it simply stated properties about our attacker without explaining why that is interesting.
 The threat model text is fine